mwkinney/IntroductionToGo/README.md

-Random clippings from my time working through this book
+Random clippings from my time working through this book by Caleb Doxsey